 CRN unveils fresh details about hull number 138, currently a work in progress at the Ancona yard.
-This steel and aluminium megayacht has been developed by the CRN Technical Office alongside design and Dutch architecture studio Omega Design, who created the exterior concept, and designers Pulina Exclusive Interiors for the styling inside.
+This steel and aluminium megayacht has been developed by the CRN Technical Office alongside design and Dutch architecture studio Omega Architects, who created the exterior concept, and designers Pulina Exclusive Interiors for the styling inside.
 CRN M/Y 138 is a work of unique elegance yet supremely sporty personality, expressed in the flowing lines of the hull and the near-vertical bow.

 The M/Y 138 layout has been devised to make the most of all the spaces, set off by the sophisticated wall décor that instantly attracts the eye when you step on board.

 The uniqueness of this one-off yacht also lies in her unmistakable vocation for on-board living among family and dear friends, as the exquisitely appointed interiors reveal.
 It makes for a shared cruising experience steeped in liberty and privacy throughout the entire megayacht, where the owner can savour the intimacy of their own private deck or dive into the social buzz of the living areas.

 At 62 metres long and 11.2 metres in the beam, the megayacht ranges over 4 decks and can comfortably accommodate up to 14 guests in the owner’s suite and the 6 guest cabins – 2 VIP (one on the main deck, one on the lower) and 4 more on the lower deck.